How long it will take to play the guitar?

 How you hold the instrument will determine how comfortable you can play.
 A good grip will ensure you develop proper right and left hands technique.

 Learn the notes on the neck

 It’s a series of 12 notes played a half step apart.
-So if you are starting at the 1st fret 6 string, the chromatic scale would be F, Gb, G, Ab, A, Bb, B, C, Db, D, Eb, E. This scale names every note of the neck one by one, making a useful resource to visualise the notes on the fretboard.
+So if you are starting at the 1st fret 6 string, the chromatic scale would be F, Gb, G, Ab, A, Bb, B, C, Db, D, Eb, E. This scale names every note of the neck one by one, making a useful resource to visualize the notes on the fret board.